LABORATORIES

 Laboratory of Mineralogy and Petrology

-The Laboratory of Mineralogy and Petrology (LMP) carries out projects related to basic and applied research including the development of applications connected to the geo‐environment and the industry of Greece.
-The main activities of the LMP include sampling and processing of rocks and minerals, determination of the internal structure of minerals, qualitative and quantitative determination of chemical composition of minerals, rocks and sediments as well as chemical analysis of surface and underground fluids and gases.
-Determination of physical properties of geological samples such as crystal dimensions, shape, orientation, and intergrowth also take place.
-We determine technical properties of rocks and minerals and run gemmological analysis to examine the quality of precious and semiprecious stones.
-The laboratory’s infrastructure is available for research activities and education of undergraduate and postgraduate students of the Department of Geology and Geoenvironment and includes:
+The Laboratory of Mineralogy and Petrology carries out basic and applied research and projects related to basic and applied research including the development of environmental and industrial applications.
+Its main activities include sampling and processing of rocks and minerals, determination of the internal structure of minerals, qualitative and quantitative determination of the chemical composition of rocks and minerals as well as chemical analyses of surface and subsurface fluids and gases.
+Determination of physical properties of geological samples such as crystal dimensions, shape, orientation, and intergrowth also takes place.
+In addition, the laboratory determines physical/mechanical properties of rocks and minerals and runs gemological analyses to examine the quality of precious and semiprecious stones.
+The infrastructure is available for research and education to undergraduate and postgraduate students and includes:

-• Equipment for sample preparation (rock cutting saw, lapping system, polishing system, rock jaw crusher, mortar grinder, ball mill, hydraulic press (25T) and pellets press)
+• Equipment for sample preparation (jaw crusher, cutting saw, lapping system, polishing system, mortar grinder, ball mill, hydraulic press (25T) and pellet press)

-• Dark room for chemical preparation, (OSL, Optically‐ (infrared‐light) Stimulated Luminescence).
+• Dark room for Optically Stimulated Luminescence (infrared).

 Laboratory of Historical Geology and Palaeontology